-Every organisation, in every sector is looking for one or more of the BIG 4 – more agility, more innovation, more productivity and increasingly, more collaboration.
-The need to work across departmental, geographical or even organisational boundaries is, of course, largely driven by digital technology which has little respect for the sanctuary of traditional silos.
-In my role as HRD at the BBC I faced the challenge of creating more cross-departmental working and one collaboration in particular caused a certain amount of grief.
-The BBC had a history of operating in “tribes”; TV, Radio, News, etc – and even in sub-tribes of TV channels or News programmes.
-But the advent of digital and the revolution in how we consume media meant that our audiences didn’t care where it originated from – they just wanted the best listening or viewing experience.
-This meant that the BBC TV and BBC Online teams had to work much more collaboratively to create this experience.
+Almost every leader I speak to is looking to create more collaboration.
+The need to work across departmental or geographical boundaries is, of course, largely driven by digital technology which has no respect for traditional silos.
+As HRD at the BBC I faced the challenge of creating more cross-departmental working and one collaboration in particular caused a bit of grief.
+The BBC had a history of operating in “gangs”; TV, Radio, News, etc, but the changes to how we consume media because of digital meant that the BBC TV and BBC Online teams had to work much more collaboratively to create a better experience for audiences.

-There were so many historical, cultural and operational barriers to this relationship being easy.
-BBC TV had always been seen as the cool older brother with its large budgets and influence, its network of TV celebs and expensed lunches at The Ivy.
-BBC Online was kind of the younger, nerdier sibling – perceived as bearded guys, historically producing websites for the latest season of ‘Strictly Come Dancing’ or BBC Recipes.
-They operated to different time-frames, with a TV series taking years from commission to transmission, whereas Online guys came from places like Apple and Google where ‘shipping products’ quickly was prized.
-For TV executives, landing a job at the BBC was often seen as the ultimate, whereas the Online recruits were likely to aspire to tech companies in their career planning.
-The need to work together as TV consumption became increasingly inter-twined with digital posed a real problem as the relationship often suffered from a lack of trust, respect for each other’s talents and common goals.
+There were many barriers to this relationship being easy.
+BBC TV had always been seen as the cool older brother with its large budgets and its network of TV celebs.
+BBC Online was kind of the younger, nerdier sibling – perceived as bearded guys, historically producing websites for the latest season of ‘Strictly Come Dancing’.
+They worked to different timeframes, with a TV series taking years from commission to transmission, whereas Online guys prized ‘shipping products’ quickly.
+For TV executives, landing a job at the BBC was often seen as the ultimate prize, whereas the Online recruits were likely to aspire to tech companies in their career planning.
+The need to work together posed a real problem as the relationship often suffered from a lack of trust, respect for each other’s talents and common goals.
 Sound like any teams in your organisation?

-A need for collaboration between teams with seemingly insurmountable relationship problems or who just don’t know/trust each other is something many HR teams are wrestling with.
-Unfortunately, our traditional approaches and processes do nothing to help foster better working relationships and, in some cases, actively work against them.
-So how can HR help to create greater collaboration in their organisations?
+A need for collaboration between teams with seemingly insurmountable relationship problems or who just don’t know/trust each other is something many HR teams/leaders are wrestling with.
+Unfortunately, many of our traditional approaches to people leadership do nothing to help foster better working relationships and, in some cases, actively work against them.
+So how can HR/leaders help to create greater collaboration?
 Here we look at four of the approaches that companies are taking to ensure their people focus on beating the competition and not the team next door.

 Importing Talent from the ‘Enemy’